Fatality Facts 2020Motorcycles and ATVs

 ATVs

 Deaths of ATV riders on public roads have increased dramatically since 1982, the first year they were explicitly identified in FARS.
-The proportion of fatally injured ATV riders who were 40 and older increased from 9 percent in 1982 to 41 percent in 2020.
-The proportion younger than age 20 decreased from 54 percent in 1982 to 18 percent in 2020.
+The proportion of fatally injured ATV riders who were 40 and older increased from 9% in 1982 to 48% in 2022.
+The proportion younger than age 20 decreased from 54% in 1982 to 20% in 2022.
 These data focus on straddle-type ATVs, as opposed to side-by-side models that have increased in popularity recently.

 Year <13 years 13-19 years 20-29 years 30-39 years 40-49 years 50+ years Total*